gytterberg/technical-interview-prep/algorithms/2-big-o/1-string-search.md

 ***split() and loop***

-Most students also move to split the haystack into an array of characters and then loop through.
+Most students also move to split the haystack into an array of characters, and then loop through.

-This approach would work; but imagine what it would look like to generate and then hold the array in memory for a very, very large haystack -- and that's before any looping.
-Consider the space complexity of such an operation.
+This approach would work; but imagine the space complexity of generating a new array and then holding it in memory for a very, very large haystack.
 You would be introducing another O(n) dimension in time and space, where n is the length of the haystack.

 If they're in a groove, have them finish out this approach and pseudocode it; then ask them how they would do this without generating a second copy of the haystack.